Johnson & Johnson’s consumer healthcare unit, now called Kenvue, is going public via an IPO. Find out everything we know about the JNJ spin off.

 If you currently own shares of Johnson & Johnson, when the company splits, you will own shares of both Johnson & Johnson – which will be the new pharmaceutical/medical device business – as well as shares of Kenvue, the new consumer health business.

 This will likely come in the form of a special dividend, which is how most spin offs take place.

 How to trade JNJ shares with City Index

-You can speculate on whether JNJ shares will rise or fall in the run up to the demerger with City Index in just four easy steps:
+You can speculate on whether JNJ shares will rise or fall in the run up to the demerger with City Index, and trade Kenvue when it lists.

 - Open a City Index account, or log in if you’re already a customer